 The Board’s Specialist scope of practice: Physiotherapy Specialist recognises physiotherapists who are practising at an advanced level.
 Physiotherapy Specialists are expected to demonstrate advanced clinical skills and knowledge, and contribute to the profession through leadership and research.
-Applying for registration as a Physiotherapy Specialist is a three-part process: a portfolio assessment, a practical clinical assessment and a panel review.
+Applying for registration as a Physiotherapy Specialist is a two-part process: a portfolio assessment and a panel review.
 Our Specialisation information sheet has an overview of the scope of practice and the application process.

 Application costs are met by the applicant: